WebTestPilot: Agentic End-to-End Web Testing against Natural Language Specification by Inferring Oracles with Symbolized GUI Elements: Introduction

+\textbf{How to link symbols with assertions?} After extracting symbols, the agent must compose them into correct, executable assertions.
+The challenge is designing a domain-specific language (DSL) that balances expressiveness and simplicity: it must be rich enough to capture application behaviors, yet simple enough to avoid hallucination or retraining.
+We address this by extending an existing programming language, using its familiar syntax and native libraries for data processing, while providing a predefined set of operators over symbols (e.g., relational and compositional predicates).

+\textbf{How to achieve effective and efficient symbolization?} A naive approach would symbolize all visible UI elements and track dependencies for every symbol, leading to combinatorial explosion and the same limitations as global memory in \pinata.
+We instead propose \emph{page reidentification}.
+It assigns consistent identifiers to logically equivalent pages (e.g., two or more states pointing to the Cart page) and maintains a structured \emph{Session} history of states.
+Rather than symbolizing eagerly, symbols are derived \emph{on demand} by retrieving states with the same page identifier and extracting only the relevant elements.
+It enables focused (fewer symbols) and scalable (more states) reasoning.

+Specifically, given a natural language test requirement, \tool decomposes it into $n$ (condition, action, expectation) steps.
+For each step, \tool translates the condition and expectation into pre- and post-condition assertions.
+It then applies symbolization to extract relevant UI components as symbols, which are composed via a DSL to construct executable assertions satisfying the specified constraints.
+To support cross-state reasoning, \tool uses page reidentification to detect revisited pages and maintain a structured history of test states.

-We evaluate \tool on a newly constructed benchmark of four bug-injected web applications, comparing its performance against three LLM-based E2E web testing baselines (\naviqate~\cite{naviqate}, \lavague~\cite{lavague},~\pinata~\cite{pinata}).
+We evaluate \tool on a newly constructed benchmark of four bug-injected web applications, comparing its performance against three LLM-based GUI testing baselines (\naviqate~\cite{naviqate}, \lavague~\cite{lavague},~\pinata~\cite{pinata}).
 Our results show that \tool achieves a test completion rate of 99\%, with 96\% precision and 96\% recall in bug detection, outperforming the strongest baseline by +70 precision and +27 recall. \tool is robust across diverse natural language inputs (i.e., those containing typos, grammatical errors, redundant sentences, stylistic restyling, or abbreviations) as well as across model scales from 3B to 72B parameters.
-In a real-world deployment with our collaboration partner, a no-code platform, \tool discovers 8 bugs during development, covering data binding, UI, and navigation issues.
+In a real-world deployment with our collaboration partner, a no-code platform, \tool discovers 8 bugs during development.

 In summary, our contributions are as follows: